-Structural stigma refers to situations where institutions enact certain policies and procedures that unfairly discriminate against certain groups such as those with mental health issues.
+Structural stigma refers to situations where institutions enact certain policies and procedures that unfairly discriminate against certain groups such as those with mental health issues or people with substance use disorders.
 For example, in certain countries, individuals with mental health diagnoses are forbidden to do certain things.
 In Lithuania, individuals with mental health issues are forbidden by law to own a home.

 6. Health Practitioner Stigma

-Unfortunately, this type of stigma continues to exist today and can impact an individual’s health care.
-In this situation, a health care practitioner lets their stigmas associated with certain conditions influence the care they provide.
-For example, if a person with depression goes to their primary care practitioner about being tired, the physician may write it off to depression and not take the issue seriously.
+Unfortunately, this type of stigma continues to exist today and can impact an individual’s quality of care in a health care setting.
+In this situation, a health care provider lets their stigmas associated with certain conditions influence the quality of care they provide.
+For example, if a person with depression goes to their health care professional about being tired, the physician may write it off as depression and not take the issue seriously.

 7. Label Avoidance

 This is one of the most harmful types of stigmas and keeps many people suffering needlessly.
 Label avoidance is when an individual avoids seeking help because they don’t want the associated labels and stigmas.
 For example, someone with a substance use disorder may not go for treatment because they fear they will be unfairly judged at work or school and be labelled.

 As you can see, stigmas exist and are more common than many think.
 When it comes to the stigma of addiction and stigmas associated with other mental health disorders the consequences can be deadly.
 For numerous reasons, both alcohol use disorder and substance use disorders can lead to serious health consequences–including death.

 When an individual feels they are unable to reach out and get help for their problem, they will remain in these unhealthy, life-robbing situations indefinitely.
 And, as mentioned, when it comes to addiction, this can be deadly.